 Applying for a place

-Applications for admission in September 2017 must be received by Sunday 15 January 2017.
-Allocations are announced by the council on Tuesday 18 April 2017.
-You should receive a notification letter the next day.
-If you apply online you will receive the outcome of your application on the evening of 18 April.
+Applications for admission in September 2022 must be received by 15th January 2022.
+Allocations are announced by the council via email on 19th April 2022.
+If you apply online you will receive the outcome of your application on the evening of 19th April 2022.

 Applications for reception must be made through the London Borough of Fulham and Hammersmith (LBHF).
 You can find all the information you need about Ark Swift on our website, in our prospectus or at one of our open days.